alapisco/ccse-flashcards-study/README.md

 ```

 Then replace the repo-root [questions.json](questions.json) with the generated output.

+## 🔐 Environment files

+- This project does not require env vars by default.
+- If you add any, prefer committing a `.env.example` and keep real `.env*` files local (they are ignored by git).

 ## 📱 Mobile-First Tips
 This app is designed to look like a native app.